Carlin wins European sprint silver after crash

 |Hosts: Munich Dates: 11-21 August

-|Coverage: Watch live on BBC TV with extra streams on BBC iPlayer, Red Button, BBC Sport website and BBC Sport mobile app.
+|Coverage: Watch live on BBC TV with extra streams on BBC iPlayer, Red Button, BBC Sport website and BBC Sport mobile app

 Britain's Jack Carlin fought on after a semi-final crash to win sprint silver at the European Championships in Munich.